Mike Zunino Player Props: Guardians vs. Nationals

 Mike Zunino At The Plate

-- Zunino has five doubles, a home run and eight walks while batting .286.
+- Zunino has five doubles, a home run and eight walks while hitting .286.

-- In four of 10 games this season (40.0%), Zunino has reached safely via hit, and that includes multiple hits twice.
+- This year, Zunino has tallied at least one hit in four of 10 games (40.0%), and had multiple hits twice.

 - He has scored in three of 10 games (30.0%), including multiple runs twice.